Ounces to Cups: Your 2026 Kitchen Conversion Guide

 To ensure your measurements are as accurate as possible, follow these simple tips:

-• Use the Right Measuring Tools: Have both liquid (glass or clear plastic with a spout) and dry (opaque, often metal or plastic, with a straight rim) measuring cups.
+- Use the Right Measuring Tools: Have both liquid measuring cups (clear, with a spout) and dry measuring cups (often metal or plastic, with level rims).
+According to Wirecutter’s 2025 reviews, investing in good quality measuring cups makes a difference.

-• Measure Liquids at Eye Level: For liquid measurements, place the cup on a flat surface and bend down so your eyes are level with the measurement line.
+- Measure Liquids at Eye Level: Place your liquid measuring cup on a flat surface and bend down so your eyes are level with the measurement mark.

 Common Mistakes to Avoid with Ounces to Cups

-• Using the Wrong Measuring Cup: Using a liquid measuring cup for dry ingredients (or vice-versa) can lead to inaccurate amounts.
+- Using the Wrong Measuring Cup: Employing a liquid measuring cup for dry ingredients can lead to inaccurate amounts due to compaction.

 Quick Ounces to Cups Conversion Chart